jdevfullstack-tutorials/learn-C/009_dynamically_allocated_arrays/README.md

 By standard definition,
 `malloc()` returns a pointer to a chunk of memory of size *size*, or NULL if there is an error.
-The memory pointed to will be on the heap, not the stack, so make sure to free it when you are done with it.
+The memory pointed to will be on the heap, not on the stack, so make sure to free it when you are done with it.

 In our case here,